Itera/docker-intro-workshop/dynamic_website/README.md

 ## API
 The code for the API we will use is in the [api](../api) folder.

-This API should be run in a separate container and port 80 in this container should be exposed on port 5000 on your system.
+This API should be run in a separate container.
+The API will listen to port 5000 so we need to expose port 5000 on the container on port 5000 on our system.

 - **Write a Dockerfile that:**
 1. Installs the requirements for the API